osdanova/SalesforceDev/Book/SF_Permissions.md

     SELECT Id, Assignee.name, PermissionSet.name, PermissionSetGroup.DeveloperName from PermissionSetAssignment

+To check which permission sets a PS Group has:

+    SELECT id, PermissionSet.name from PermissionSetGroupComponent where PermissionSetGroupId = myGroup

 NOTES:
 * If a permission set is granted by a group it won't be shown in the SOQL query, the group will be shown instead.
 * If a PS is assigned to a user group, it'll be linked to the group, not to each user in the SOQL query.